 Below are some best practices for avoiding problems when upgrading from an older version of Suitcase Fusion.

 Using cloud libraries to recreate your font vault (SF7 through SF v21)

-When you convert your local libraries to cloud libraries, Suitcase Fusion copies your font and set information to the Extensis servers; when you log in on another computer, Suitcase Fusion downloads your cloud libraries automatically.
-Cloud libraries work across versions of Suitcase Fusion so you can use it to create a new font vault.
+When you convert your local libraries to cloud libraries, Suitcase Fusion copies your font and set information to the Extensis servers; when you log in on another computer, Suitcase Fusion and the Connect Fonts desktop application download your cloud libraries automatically.
+Cloud libraries work across versions of Suitcase Fusion and Connect Fonts so you can use it to create a new font vault.